 2020 Luis Robert Topps Chrome Auto #RALR

 A great second-place option from Topps.
 Available in a generous amount of parallels.

 We start at the top with a unique, expensive issue, a stunning card.
 What makes this card stand out more- its scarcity or its layout/design.
 Yes, it is a miniature book!
 It has two “pages,” and each side is ultra-premium.

 It’s more than a card, it’s a transcendent work of art, and the marble background reflects that.
 The background pattern evokes what you would see as a top-tier art museum’s floor and/or walls.

 1951 Topps Luis Robert Portrait Blake Jamieson On-Card Auto #26

 This is another unique issue, modeled after a 1951 set designed to be more playing than a trading card.
-It’s a throwback to an era when people looked at (and treated) baseball cards in a manner that is very different from today.
+It’s a throwback to an era when people looked at (and treated) baseball cards in a very different manner today.

-The autograph appears in the lower-left corner, but it does not draw attention away from the focal point, the artist’s rendition of Robert’s profile.
-Overall it’s not exactly the most aesthetically pleasing card, as it’s strange and overall cluttered or busy.
+The autograph appears in the lower-left corner but does not draw attention away from the focal point, the artist’s rendition of Robert’s profile.
+Overall, it’s not exactly the most aesthetically pleasing card, as it’s strange and cluttered or busy.
 The same can be said of the back, but this is what cards looked like back then.
 It is a unique one; I will give it that.

 2020 Topps Now Luis Robert Rookie Auto Road To Opening Day Baseball Card /49